We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 C. Kent CamEye

-To help them keep an eye on the car and ensure that the driver doesn’t misuse the vehicle, Kent launched Kent CamEye in March 2019.
+To help them monitor the car and ensure that the driver doesn’t misuse the vehicle, Kent launched Kent CamEye in March 2019.

-It is an easy ‘do-it-yourself’ installation that syncs with your smartphone to give you a notification every time your vehicle reaches a destination, exits a location, etc.
+It is an easy ‘do-it-yourself’ installation that syncs with your smartphone to notify you every time your vehicle reaches a destination, exits a location, etc.

 B. Stay Cautious: Not all QR Codes are created equal

-While, on their own, they offer a great deal of security benefits, there’s a need to be very careful.
+While, on their own, they offer a great deal of security benefits, there’s a need to be very careful of potential QR Code security issues.

 Here are some quick tips for staying safe: